Research groups

 Manu leads a globally unique precision medicine programme focussed on critically ill adults: The TRAITS Programme.
 See Link below.

-Marc Vendrell's lab studies dynamic activatable fluorophores for real-time imaging of key molecular events in cancer and inflammation.
+Marc Vendrell's lab studies dynamic activatable fluorophores for real-time imaging of molecular events in inflammatory diseases and experimental therapeutics.

 My research interest is focussed on the molecular control of pro- and anti-inflammatory neutrophil functions in health and disease and neutrophil dysregulation in disease.